teejl/the_TeeJ/README.md

 ## Burritos
 "You can't rush perfection." - One of my close friends.

 When I am waiting in line on a burrito there is only one thing I care about.
 Quality.
-If my burrito is leaking juice all over my shirt, then the time spent in line was a waste of time.
+If my burrito is leaking juice all over my shirt, then every minute spent in line was a waste of time.

 ## A Thought on Excitement
 Simply knowing when to be excited and when to be calm can help you get respect.